MANLP-suda/MMESGN/README.md

 * [PyTorch](http://pytorch.org/) version >= 1.1.0

 ## Dataset
 Our used Mosei dataset can be downloaded from the page [this link](https://github.com/A2Zadeh/CMU-MultimodalSDK).
-The preprocess of the raw data clearly published in the information page
+The preprocess of the raw data clearly published in the information page。

 ## Future
 The code will be published after the ACM MM conference, happy to see you reading my code in the future.